Psychiatry and Medication Management in Massachusetts

 What is Psychiatry?

-The American Psychiatric Association defines psychiatry as the branch of medicine that focuses on the diagnosis, treatment, and prevention of mental, emotional, and behavioral disorders.
+Psychiatry is a branch of medicine that focuses on diagnosing, preventing, and treating mental, emotional, and behavioral conditions.

 What is a Psychiatric Mental Health Nurse Practitioner (PMHNP)?